OpenGATE/Gate/docs/introduction.rst

 In name of the OpenGATE Collaboration

-Christian MOREL CPPM CNRS/IN2P3, Marseille
+Christian MOREL CPPM CNRS/IN2P3, Marseille, 2004

 Overview
 --------